 - Enterococcus faecium SF68 - maybe not as beneficial

-A good mix should ideally include a prebiotic in a low amount, as well - FOS, inulin or acacia gum are common ones.
-The better probiotics would need refrigeration, unless the probiotic is dry and stable.
-A powdered version is better than a hard pill.
+A good mix should ideally include a prebiotic in a small amount, such as FOS, inulin, or acacia gum.
+The better probiotics for dogs would need refrigeration unless the probiotic is dry and stable.
+A powdered version is often better than a hard pill.

-Make sure you give a variety of probiotic strains in the product - if only one, it's not doing a good job in the dog gut.
+Make sure you provide a variety of probiotic strains in the product; if it contains only one strain, it's not effectively supporting your dog's gut health.

-Replenishing your dog's gut flora with probiotics should help stomach and stool issues (in the same way it helps us).
+Replenishing your dog's gut flora with probiotics should help with stomach and stool issues (just as it helps us).
 If your dog has no issues, you may not need to supplement his diet with probiotics at this time.
-He may not be getting what he needs from his diet - especially if it's a fresher type diet over kibble.
+He might not be getting what he needs from his diet, especially if it's fresher compared to kibble.

-I know probiotics have helped my dog manage better - his stools are better and he isn't having other issues, like vomiting or gas.
+I know probiotics have helped my dog manage better - his stools are improved and he isn't facing other issues, like vomiting or gas.